MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-workspaces.md

 > [!div class="mx-imgBorder"]
 > ![Multiple environments](media/ai-csi-multiple-environments.png)

 To configure the workspace, select the environment you want to use.
-AI for Customer Service Insights opens the workspace and displays that environment's customer support data in the dashboards.
+Customer Service Insights opens the workspace and displays that environment's customer support data in the dashboards.

 You can also create a new workspace by:

-* Selecting the **Settings** button on the AI for Customer Service Insights title bar and then selecting **Create workspace**.
+* Selecting the **Settings** button on the Customer Service Insights title bar and then selecting **Create workspace**.

   > [!div class="mx-imgBorder"]
   > ![Create workspace](media/ai-csi-settings-create-workspace.png)

-* Selecting the **Settings** button on the AI for Customer Service Insights title bar, selecting **My workspaces**, and then selecting **Create New**.
+* Selecting the **Settings** button on the Customer Service Insights title bar, selecting **My workspaces**, and then selecting **Create New**.

   > [!div class="mx-imgBorder"]
   > ![Create New](media/ai-csi-current-workspaces-create.png)

 ## Open the demo workspace

-By default, AI for Customer Service Insights displays sample customer support data in a demo workspace.
+By default, Customer Service Insights displays sample customer support data in a demo workspace.
 To open the demo workspace, select **demo workspace** on the **Connect your data** screen, or close the **Connect your data** screen.

 > [!div class="mx-imgBorder"]
 > ![Demo workspace](media/ai-csi-qs-demo-workspace.png)